rust-stuco/lectures/week8/slides.md

 ---

+# Lifetimes

+Lifetimes are all about references, and **nothing** else.

+* Informal definition:
+**Lifetimes provide a way for Rust to validate pointers at compile time**

+* Formal definition:
+**Lifetimes are named regions of code that a reference must be valid for**

+* _Remember that references are just pointers with constraints!_

+---

 # Lifetimes vs Generics and Traits

-Lifetimes are similar to generic types with trait bounds.
+Lifetimes are similar to trait bounds.

 * Traits ensure that a generic type has the behavior we want
 * Lifetimes ensure that references are valid for as long as we need them to be
-    * Remember that references are just pointers with constraints
-    * **Lifetimes are all about references, and nothing else**

 ---